-Overall expectations of a jointly appointed faculty member should not exceed those of any nonjointly appointed faculty.
-For example, the jointly appointed faculty member should not have more responsibilities for unit meetings or advising than non-jointly appointed faculty.
-Other terms to be specified include: resources provided, physical space needs, level of support from staff within the unit, procedures to address conflicts between academic units, and whether the joint appointment can be renegotiated in the future.
+Overall expectations of a jointly appointed faculty member should not exceed those of any non-jointly appointed faculty.
+Terms to be specified include: responsibilities for unit meetings, resources provided, physical space needs, level of support from staff within the unit, procedures to address conflicts between academic units, and whether the joint appointment can be renegotiated in the future.